open-telemetry/semantic-conventions-java/README.md

 Artifacts from this repository follow semantic versioning, mirroring the versions of the upstream [semantic-conventions](https://github.com/open-telemetry/semantic-conventions) repository.
 If a patch release is needed for logic in this repository, a release will be published with a fourth version component (i.e. `1.30.0.1` to patch an issue with `1.30.0`).

-Stable artifacts (i.e. artifacts without -alpha version suffix) come with strong backwards compatibility guarantees for public APIs.
+Stable artifacts (i.e. artifacts without `-alpha` version suffix) come with strong backwards compatibility guarantees for public APIs.

-Compatibility guarantees are inherited from [opentelemetry-java](https://github.com/open-telemetry/opentelemetry-java/blob/main/VERSIONING.md).
+Compatibility guarantees are inherited from [opentelemetry-java][versioning].

 ## Generating semantic conventions